 If you have a child who is gluten free, it becomes even more complicated.
 A very young child might actually eat a piece of dry dog food.
 A child who is old enough to feed the dog could end up with gluten on his/her hands as well as other areas.

 I’m not saying that your dog food has to be gluten free, but if it’s not, you need to be aware of that fact and take precautions.
-The dog food I use does not contain wheat, rye, or barley.
-It does contain oats so I don’t consider it completely gluten free, and I and careful to avoid cross contamination.
+The dog food I previously used did not contain wheat, rye, or barley.
+It did contain oats so I didn’t consider it completely gluten free, and I was careful to avoid cross contamination.

 If your dog food contains gluten, you might want to consider switching to a gluten-free brand.
 If not, here are a few things to consider: